programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ### Visualizing and Interpreting Wordfish
 Now that the model has run, you can visualize the Wordfish model's output.
 Wordfish models scale both the documents in a corpus and also the words in the vocabulary of that corpus along horizontal and vertical axes.
 When visualizing, convention is to display polarity along the horizontal axis.
 The vertical axis reflects a fixed effect for each word (feature) and document; for words, this fixed effect is the word's relative frequency across the entire corpus, whereas for documents it is a value relating to the relative length of each document.

-Wordfish models are well-suited to two distinct kinds of visualizations of Wordfish model results: a ‘document-level’ visualization and a ‘word level’ visualization.
+Wordfish models are therefore well-suited to two distinct kinds of visualizations: a 'document-level' visualization and a ‘word level’ visualization.
 The below code will create 'word level' visualizations of how terminology is dispersed across the corpus object.

 To create the visualization, you can use Quanteda's `textplot_scale1d()` function, setting the margin parameter to "features."
 This function plays well with `ggplot2`.
 Therefore, you can use the `ggplot2` "+" to add components to the base plot.
 This lesson uses the `labs()` component to create a label for the plot.

 Our project uses custom visualizations, drawing from Wordfish's underlying statistics and utilizing `ggplot2`.
 The first visualization is a plot of all unique comment words within the corpus.
-The second visualization is ...
+The second visualization displays a colored plotting point for each document, displayed arrayed horizontally along the primary scale.

 ```
 library(quanteda.textplots)